 Can I have sex with herpes or a yeast infection?

-As for yeast infections, if you’re having unprotected sex it is possible for you to transmit it to a sexual partner.
+As for yeast infections, if you’re having unprotected sex you can transmit it to a sexual partner.
 It’s best to lay off sexual activity for the time being while you finish antifungal treatment.

 If you are feeling up to sex when you have a yeast infection, be sure to use condoms or dental dams.
-If your partner has a penis, they have a relatively low risk of infection––about 15% develop an itchy rash and will need treatment.
-If your partner has a vulva, doctors recommend getting proactively tested and to be on the lookout for symptoms.
+If your partner has a penis, they have a relatively low risk of infection — about 15% develop an itchy rash and will need treatment.
+If your partner has a vulva, doctors recommend getting proactively tested and being on the lookout for symptoms.

 Can I masturbate with herpes or a yeast infection?